 We Chicagoland residents are no strangers to nasty weather.
-Our summers bring plenty of severe thunderstorms, and winters feature more than enough snow.
-Because of this, we are also familiar with the problems wet weather can create in our homes.
-The threat of groundwater flooding our basements makes sump pump systems vital in our region.
+Our summers bring plenty of severe thunderstorms and our winters feature more than enough snow.

 If you’re not familiar with sump pumps, then you’ve come to the right place!
-In this blog, we will give you a crash course on what sump pumps are, why they’re important, and why having a battery backup on your system is crucial.
+In this blog, we will give you a crash course on what sump pumps are, how to properly maintain them and why you also need a battery backup on your system.

 What is a Sump Pump?